 The reserve is used to record the fair value of shares, options or performance rights issued to directors and employees as part of their remuneration.
+The shares are recognised directly in equity as a reduction of the share proceeds received.

-The balance is transferred to share capital when options or performance rights are exercised.
+balance is transferred to share capital when options or performance rights are exercised.
 The balance is transferred to retained earnings when options or performance rights expire.